 "MinGroupSkillPercentile": 0.4463690221309662,

 More on skill level with these lines of code.
 This time focusing more on the party we are searching with.
-As we are searching soloing these values do not change, although its very important these values are considering with searching as a party.
+As we are searching solo, these values do not change.
+Although it’s very important these values are considered when searching as a party.
 Depending on the skill gap between players in a party, better players may be able to get into easier lobbies than if they searched solo.

 Thanks For Reading

-If you are interested in eliminating your location affecting the matchmaking process, then check the Geo-Filter feature, part of DumaOS.
+If you are interested in eliminating your location affecting the matchmaking process, then check the Netduma R3 gaming router.
 It allows you to always guarantee local servers every game, so now all you need to worry about is the skill level of the enemy team and not your ping!